 The New York committee served as a rear guard within the colonizing country to gather political and financial support for the movement in Puerto Rico.
 They held many public meetings with the hope of organizing the Puerto Rican community and to draw allies around the issue of independence.

 Taking advantage of the imprisonment of the revolutionary leadership, the U.S. government shifted its methods of disguising its role as colonizers.
 The governorship of Puerto Rico was no longer to be a military official appointed by the U.S. president.
 Instead, the U.S. granted supposedly “free elections” from among Puerto Rican candidates who were approved exclusively by the U.S. rulers.
 In addition, in 1952 the U.S.-dominated United Nations was persuaded to approve a resolution that designated the case of Puerto Rico as an internal matter of the United States.

 Faced with this new reality, anti-colonial activists had to find new tactics to expose the colonial reality that Puerto Rico still experienced.
 Albizu Campos put out a call to carry out any form of action that would highlight the criminal nature of the U.S. domination of Puerto Rico.

-A group of members from the New York committee—Rafael Cancel Miranda, Andrés Figueroa Cordero, Irvin Flores and Lolita Lebrón—secretly prepared to respond to Albizu Campos’s call.
-For many weeks and months the four patriots met to discuss the target, chosen with no regard for their own personal safety or survival.
+A group of members from the New York committee—Rafael Cancel Miranda, Andrés Figueroa Cordero, Irvin Flores and Lolita Lebrón—secretly prepared to respond to Dr. Pedro Albizu Campos’s call.
+For many weeks and months, the four patriots met to discuss the chosen target with no regard for their own personal safety or survival.